jakemanger/dhr/README.md

 `starting_sigma`, `peak_min_distance`, `peak_min_val` and `correct_prediction_distance` in your config file.
 Then, once modified, run the command again.

-You could also open these images with a 3d volume viewer (e.g. Dragonfly) and see what resampled resolution is suitable for detecting your features of interest.
+You could also open these images with a 3d volume viewer (e.g. 3DSlicer or Dragonfly) and see what resampled resolution is suitable for detecting your features of interest.

 One thing to consider in this decision is that a image/volume with too few voxels may not provide enough information for the model to detect the feature, whereas a image with too many voxels may have so much information that it cannot be loaded into your computer's memory, or require an